iz0926/picKdrama/README.md

 Welcome to PicK-Drama!

-If you've ever been in the mood for watching kdramas but are at a lost for what to watch, maybe we can help.
+If you've ever been in the mood for watching kdramas but are at a loss for what to watch, maybe we can help.

    Upon launching the website, you will be asked to create an account.
 Please create a username, a password containing atleast 8 characters, and your favorite kdrama.
 Upon logging in, you will be taken to the main screen, which features the randomizer buttons.
 A majority of kdramas are